treep78/js-reference-types-practice/README.md

 ## Activity:

-- Create a function to calculate the number of stops between stations on the "MBTA".
+- Create a function in `lib/mbta.js` to calculate the number of stops between stations on the "MBTA".
 Write additional functions used by this function as needed.
 - The function takes the line and stop that a rider is getting on at and the line and stop that user is getting off at and **returns the total number of stops for the trip**.

 There are 3 subway lines: